eugeneloza/castle-editor-tutorial/README.md

 ![Layout tab](images/layout-tab.png)

-Let's set `HorizontalAnchorParent` (i.e. to which side of the Parent (currently that is `BackgroundImage`) we align our interface element) and HorizontalAnchorSelf (which side of this user interface element is aligned) both to `hpMiddle` (which stands for "horizontal position - Middle).
+Let's set `HorizontalAnchorParent` (i.e. to which side of the Parent (currently that is `BackgroundImage`) we align our interface element) and HorizontalAnchorSelf (which side of this user interface element is aligned) both to `hpMiddle` (which stands for "horizontal position - Middle").
 And `VerticalAnchorParent` and `VerticalAnchorSelf` to `vpTop` (which stands for "vertical position - Top").
 Now we should have something like:

 ![UI alignment](images/alignment.png)